RobinCamarasaTemplates/meeting_template/README.md

-# meeting
+# Meeting template

-Cookiecutter to generate meeting note
+Cookiecutter project to generate meeting notes and latex presentation for the meeting.

 ## Requirements
  - Python 2.7 or 3.5